Hudson Greater Eight: 1932

 For 1932, the Greater Eights received new, more streamlined styling, including a greater slope of the windshield.
 Hudson's engineering stylist, Frank S. Spring, made the fenders more graceful and gave the car's body gentler curves.
 The 1932 models featured a prominent Vee'd grille with vertical chrome theme.
 The cars were recognizable by their uniquely styled rounded-triangle shaped headlights and parking lights, which mimicked the shape of Hudson's triangle logo.
-The triangle theme was also repeated in the interior, including the driver's floor pedals.
+The interior also repeated the triangle theme, including the driver's floor pedals.

 Three wheelbase lengths were available with 14 different designs.
-Body choices for the 119 in versions included Standard Sedan, Coach, Rumble Coupe, 2-passenger Coupe, Town Sedan, Special Coupe, and Convertible Coupe.
+Body choices for the 119 in versions included Standard Sedan, Coach, Rumble Coupe, Two-passenger Coupe, Town Sedan, Special Coupe, and Convertible Coupe.
 Only the Suburban and Special Sedan came on the 126 in wheelbase.
-The 132 in version offered Brougham, Touring Sedan, Club Sedan, 7-passenger Sedan, and 7-passenger Phaeton body designs.
+The 132 in version offered Brougham, Touring Sedan, Club Sedan, Seven-passenger Sedan, and Seven-passenger Phaeton body designs.

-The new design also received mechanical upgrades including 30% larger brakes than those on the previous models.
+The new design also received mechanical upgrades, including 30% larger brakes than those on the previous models.
 The I8 engine was also increased to 254 CID and produced 101 bhp.
 Options included a freewheeling clutch to disengage the driveline, as well as a selective-control automatic clutch.

 Economic conditions were not improving and sales for 1932 totaled less than 8,000 Greater Eights, despite prices remaining the same and the addition of two "lush" new series to the product offer: the Sterling (Series U on a 126 in chassis and the Major (Series L with a 132 in wheelbase).
 Total production for both Hudson and Essex moved up to 57,550 during 1932, the lowest point for the U.S. automotive industry during the Great Depression.

 Epilogue

 For 1933, the Hudson Eights were four "standard" models riding on a 119 in wheelbase and five luxurious Major series models built on a 132 in platform.
 The line was renamed the Hudson Pacemaker Standard Eight.

-By this time, the company was struggling because of low sales and mounting financial losses.
+The company was struggling because of low sales and mounting financial losses.
 In May 1933, Roy D. Chapin returned to Hudson after serving as the United States Secretary of Commerce during the last months of President Herbert Hoover's administration and spent his final three years of life trying to save the automaker from the effects of the Great Depression.
 Hudson had fared poorly during the Great Depression (1929–36) compared with other domestic automakers with its rank falling back from third to eight in terms of production.

 During the 1930s, automobile production by the Big Three (General Motors, Ford, and Chrysler) increased, while all the other domestic automakers were damaged and saw their total market share drop from 25% in 1929 to 10% by 1939. with many of the premium-type brands disappearing, such as Cord, Durant, Franklin, Peerless, Pierce-Arrow, and Stutz.